apache/hudi/website/docs/metadata_indexing.md

 ```

 ## Setup Async Indexing

+In the example we will have continuous writing using Hudi Streamer and also create index in parallel.
+The index creation
+in example is done using HoodieIndexer so that schedule and execute phases are clearly visible for indexing.
+The asynchronous
+configurations can be used with Datasource and SQL based configs to create index as well.

 First, we will generate a continuous workload.
 In the below example, we are going to start a [Hudi Streamer](/docs/hoodie_streaming_ingestion#hudi-streamer) which will continuously write data
 from raw parquet to Hudi table.
 We used the widely available [NY Taxi dataset](https://registry.opendata.aws/nyc-tlc-trip-records-pds/), whose setup details are as below: